-Seasoned tax leaders make key decisions every day to evolve their tax function and keep pace with unprecedented pressures, disruptive technological advancements, heightened compliance obligations and more — all while seeking to demonstrate value within the organization and beyond.
+Seasoned tax leaders make key decisions every day to evolve their tax function and keep pace with unprecedented pressures, disruptive technological advancements, heightened compliance obligations and more — all while seeking to demonstrate value within the organisation and beyond.

-Benchmarking against comparable tax functions can be a powerful tool for reflecting on your organization's current position and planning how to prepare for the future.
-To help, KPMG International conducts an ongoing survey of the tax functions in multinational organizations around the world.
+Benchmarking against comparable tax functions can be a powerful tool for reflecting on your organisation's current position and planning how to prepare for the future.
+To help, KPMG International conducts an ongoing survey of the tax functions in multinational organisations around the world.
 The data gained offers insights into tax functions globally and how they are evolving in their structure, governance, priorities and performance measures, through the use of technology and more.

 In this special focus report, we take a deeper dive into tax functions and how they are evolving in their tax operating models to leverage technology and data and analytics (D&A) to deliver more strategic value.

 Interested in the full report?
 Download the full 2023 Global Tax Function Benchmarking Report.

 Tax operating models

 In recent years, the ability to deploy, manage and derive strategic value for tax technology and data efficiently, effectively has become a hallmark of leading global tax functions.
 Enabling these abilities requires significant investments in tax operating model transformation backed by a company-wide commitment to change.

 Companies are calling on their tax functions to make more strategic use of their tax data, but tax teams are challenged by data access and format issue, time constraints and lack of process automation.
 The work needed to make data usable for tax consumes considerable tax team time — up to 60 percent for one-quarter of the respondents.